 "Unlike gospel, blues was not a music of transcendence; its equivalent to God's Grace was sex and love.
 Blues made the terrors of the world easier to endure, but blues also made those terrors more real.
 For a man like Johnson, the promises of the church faded; they could be remembered -- as one sang church songs; perhaps even when one prayed, when one was too scared not to -- but those promises could not be lived.
 Once past some unmarked border, one could not go back.
 The weight of Johnson's blues was strong enough to make salvation a joke; the best he could do was cry for its beautiful lie."

-Shines (posing with Johnson in the small sepia tone photo above) told Samuel Charters, the author of Robert Johnson, that he first met Johnson in 1933:
+Shines (photo, below right) told Samuel Charters, the author of Robert Johnson, that he first met Johnson in 1933:

 "Robert was a very friendly person, even though he was sulky at times, you know.
 And I hung around Robert for quite a while.
 One evening he disappeared.
 He was kind of peculiar fellow.
 Robert'd be standing up playing some place, playing like nobody's business.
 At about that time it was a hustle with him as well as a pleasure.
 And money'd be coming from all directions.
 But Robert'd just pick up and walk off and leave you standing there playing.
 And you wouldn't see Robert no more maybe in two or three weeks . . .
 So Robert and I, we began journeying off.
 I was just, matter of fact, tagging along."